paf31/purescript-smash/README.md

 ### Introduction

-Given a symmetric monoidal category `(𝒞, ⊗, I)`, we can combine any non-zero number of objects in `𝒞` using the repeated application of the tensor product `⊗`.
+Given a monoidal category `(𝒞, ⊗, I)`, we can combine any non-zero number of objects in `𝒞` using the repeated application of the tensor product `⊗`.
 We can extend this to combinations of zero objects using unit object `I`.

-Given a _row_ of objects in the category `𝒞`, we can combine the objects in the labels, and use the labels as pointers to the original objects inside the combination.
+Given a _row_ of objects in the category `𝒞`, we can combine the objects in the labels, and (in most cases) use the labels as "pointers" to the original objects inside the combination.

 We already have several examples of this: